ModeShape/modeshape-examples/README.md

     $ mvn clean install

 See [this ModeShape community article](http://community.jboss.org/wiki/ModeShapeandMaven) for help on how to install Maven 3.

-Here are the examples:

-1. 'modeshape-embedded-example' - a very simple application that uses Maven 3 for its build system and that shows how to embed ModeShape into the application
-1. 'modeshape-sequencer-example' - a very simple command-line application that demonstrates the use of sequencers to extract information from uploaded files
-1. 'modeshape-repository-example' - a very simple command-line application that demonstrates the use of repositories and various connectors configurations (including federation)

 # Need help?